FOOD LESS TRAVELED:

-In 2013, our entire educational series is dedicated to helping SA thrive.
+In 2014, our educational series is focused on food less traveled and the benefits of growing, eating, and living locally.
 You can join in as a host, a presenter, a participant, or a volunteer for any of these events.

 Learn with us